expz/linux-profile/README.md

 # Linux Profile

-A linux profile with a considerate install script.
+A linux profile with a considerate install script and a conservative vim configuration.

 ```
 install